elopio/docs/source/includes/_transactionAPI.md

 ### The `tx` Object

 The `tx` object must contain a `to` property, which is the Ethereum address of the contract containing the transaction function, as a 16-byte hexadecimal string.
 This allows augur.js to know which contract to run the transaction on.
 A `gas` property must also be specified for Transaction API functions (though this should not be specified for Call API functions).
 The `gas` property represents the gas limit to use when executing the transaction.
 For Transaction API functions that have the `payable` modifier in Augur's Solidity smart contracts, a `value` property must also be specified, which is the amount of [attoETH](#atto-prefix) to send to the function.
+Some of the Transaction API functions can either be made as a call (which will return a cached value and not use gas) or as a transaction (which will calculate the value and use gas to do so).
+By default, augur.js will call these functions as transactions, but they can be made as calls instead by specifying the `send` property as `false`.

 The other properties that can be specified in the `tx` object are discussed in the [Using Transact Directly](#using-transact-directly) section.

 ### The `meta` Object